truenas/documentation/content/SCALEUIReference/SystemSettings/SystemBootScreensSCALE.md

 - boot
 ---

-The **System Settings > Boot** screen contains options for monitoring and maintaining the TrueNAS install pool and disks.
+The **System > Boot** screen contains options for monitoring and maintaining the TrueNAS install pool and disks.
 This includes managing OS restore points, called boot environments, for the TrueNAS system.

 {{< trueimage src="/images/SCALE/SystemSettings/BootEnvironmentListingSCALE.png" alt="System Boot Screen" id="System Boot Screen" >}}

 ## System Boot Actions

-The **System Settings > Boot** screen displays four options at the top right of the screen.
+The **System > Boot** screen displays four options at the top right of the screen.

 {{< truetable >}}
 |Setting | Description |